frank7841/TRONALDDUMP/README.md

 #### By Frankline SImiyu

 ## Description
-This is a cookbook application
+This a  Trump Quotes Application
 * This Application describes many of the many Tramps quotes on Specific Hot Topics

 * Users are able to  view whatever Topics and see wehat Trump said